-Today, we’ll prepare you for your next ML system design interview by breaking down how they’re unique, what you should do to prepare, and the 5 steps you should use to solve any ML problem.
+Today, we’ll prepare you for your next ML system design interview by breaking down how they’re unique, what you should do to prepare, and the 5 steps you should take to solve any machine learning problem.

 Today we’ll cover: